top of page

 Although it takes place at schools, our School-Based Mentoring program isn’t limited to the classroom.
 Of course, some Littles do talk with their Bigs about class, or do homework, or read together, but it’s perfectly fine to shoot hoops in the gym or play on the playground.
 At the end of the day, it's really all about starting a friendship, providing guidance and inspiring them to reach their potential.

-Now serving: Margaret Leary Elementary, Kennedy Elementary, West Elementary, Whittier Elementary and Emerson Elementary
+Now serving: Margaret Leary Elementary, Hillcrest Elementary, Kennedy Elementary, West Elementary, Whittier Elementary, Emerson Elementary and Central Catholic Elementary.

 YOUTH PROTECTION